Stunned BBC viewers all saying the same thing after 'incredible' twist in last night's Life

-Life continued yesterday evening and the last few minutes of the BBC One drama left viewers stunned as it delivered an ‘incredible’ twist.
+Life continued yesterday evening and the last few minutes of the BBC One drama left viewers stunned as it delivered an ‘incredible’ twist regarding David, Kelly and Saira.

 Teacher David (Adrian Lester) is grieving for his late wife Kelly (Rachael Stirling), a famous author.